dlerm/yotpo-seeder/README.md

 # Description

 A Node.js app that connects the Yotpo reviews API with the Shopify API so that webstores can easily access all their product review data.

+*** This repo is under construction ***

 # Setup